Support-Contra Asymmetry in LLM Explanations: Results

 \section{Results}

-We evaluate how LLM-generated rationales align with the top-weighted features of a logistic regression classifier across four datasets: \textsc{Wiki Ontology}, \textsc{AG News}, \textsc{IMDB}, and \textsc{GoEmotions}.
-Our analysis integrates two perspectives: accuracy-oriented metrics (confusion matrices) and coverage-oriented metrics (supporting vs.\ contradicting feature overlap).
+We analyze how LLM-generated explanations align with predictive lexical features extracted from transparent linear classifiers across three datasets: \textsc{WikiOntology}, \textsc{AG News}, and \textsc{IMDB}.
+Our analysis focuses on coverage-oriented metrics that measure how frequently explanations reference \emph{supporting} and \emph{contradicting} classifier features.